pzzd/thinking-about-deep-learning/10_data_preparation.md

 1. Mean normalization or mean subtraction: Add or subtract a fixed value to each data point so that the mean value of every feature is 0.

 2. Variance normalization: Scale it so that it has a standard deviation of 1.
 68% percent of values in a feature lie in the range -1 to 1.

+## How to use a transformation

+Normalizing and standardizing routines use parameters to define how to do their type of transformation.
+The parameters can be produced by libraries from the training data and they are saved for running the transformations later.
+This is important because when you test your system or use it after deployement this data must be transformed using the parameters from training.
+It is ok that the new data is not itself normalized or standardized.